 - Type your reminder text, just like you would on desktop.

 - Set a specific time, like you would on desktop, using the Snooze feature if you want to set recurring reminders.

 - Click Save.

 The only extra step here is to make sure your notifications are turned on—if they’re turned off for Inbox, you won’t get a push notification when a reminder comes due.

 You can view your existing reminders by tapping the Pin button, or by accessing the Snoozed menu, just like on desktop devices.
 And if you want to add a reminder to an email, just tap the Pin icon when you have the email open.

-If you’re using the traditional Gmail app, you won’t have access to reminders as they exist in Inbox, but there are some potential workarounds.
-For example, you could use the integrated Google Calendar to set up meetings, appointments, or other events in the future and rely on the heads-up notifications that come with them to serve as reminders.
+If you’re using the traditional Gmail app, you won’t have access to reminders as they exist in Inbox, but you can use “Nudges”, to remind you about emails that need follow-up.
+Alternatively, you could use the integrated Google Calendar to set up meetings, appointments, or other events in the future and rely on the heads-up notifications that come with them to serve as reminders.
 Or you could use Tasks or Google Keep to keep notes and to-do items for yourself, complete with due dates (and alerts when they’re coming due).